Interpretive Writing

 Valya Stergioti

 HERITΛGE provides scholarships to most participants in its training programmes.
 These scholarships can cover up to 90% of the cost of attendance, depending on the circumstances of the participants and the availability of funding.
-On average, participants contribute around 300 euros to attend one of our 3-day training workshops.
+On average, participants contribute around 300 euros to attend one of our 3 to 6-day training workshops.
+Read more on Fees & Scholarships.

-For details on fees, application procedures, and available scholarships, see the official announcement of the workshop here.
+For details on the application procedures, see the official announcement of the workshop here.

 On successfully completing the workshop students will be able to: